FoxLisk/RetroSpeedBot/README.md

    * probably have some every-minute or every-5-minutes thing that checks if there's a race coming up, and if so finds it in the scheduling channel and does stuff with the reacts
  * get it running on linux (hopefully (*gulp*) this is easy)
+ * races should have a notes field - stuff like "for new runners".
+ * a command to delete a race

 ## misc TODOs - not any special order: